MarinaDrozdovskaya/Conference-page/README.md

 # conference
-A langing page for an event.
+A landing page for an event.